1. Are neural tube defects and anaemia widespread in India to warrant fortification?

 5. Does fortification cause any adverse health effects, or effects on malaria, malaria treatments, and thalassemia?

 There have been no adverse health effects reported from a fortification program globally.
 This is largely due to the level of nutrients that are provided through fortification programs -- the levels are intended to be close to natural levels of nutrients found in foods and to allow the body to maintain stores of the nutrients more efficiently and effectively than what may be the case with a high-dose supplementation.
 Levels of vitamins and minerals added to fortified foods don’t come close to designated Upper Limits (UL) established for specific vitamins and minerals.
-Even when multiple food vehicles are fortified with the same nutrient(s), the amount of the nutrient(s) provided through the multiple vehicles is taken into consideration in the drafting of the national fortification standards (see question #9 on how fortification standards are created).
+Even when multiple food vehicles are fortified with the same nutrient(s), the amount of the nutrient(s) provided through the multiple vehicles is taken into consideration in the drafting of the national fortification standards (see question 8 below for how fortification standards are created).

 Iron and malaria